-I had traded-in my beloved '59 Chevy for a new Cherokee-140 low-wing airplane.
-When Kathy and I dated, we took her car.
-From Long Beach Airport, we flew over to Catalina Island several times and up and down the California coastline at night.
-We were engaged - and I still needed to get my head screwed on right.
+I traded-in my beloved '59 Chevy for a new Cherokee-140 low-wing airplane.
+My parents and brothers Ray and Larry, also earned a pilot's license.

+Kathy and I flew out of Long Beach Airport, over to Catalina Island several times, up and down the California coastline at night, and to Vegas.
+We were engaged, and I still needed to get my head screwed on right.
 The dreams were not as bad, but they were not gone either.
 Having Gary to talk with had been great.
 He understood exactly what I felt, and I think talking helped ease him into civilian life.
 Still, I had decisions to make about the directions my life would take.
-I inhaled from the cupped cigarette, and smiled to myself, then took a heavy drag with the cherry glowing fire-red in the warm night air -- bright enough to give a sniper a woody.
+I inhaled from the cupped cigarette, and smiled to myself, then took a heavy drag with the cherry glowing fire red and open to the warm night air.
 There's no war here.
 I am home.